mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/aws-sagemaker/README.md

 1. AWS Account access for Amazon SageMaker, Amazon EventBridge, ECR, Lambda
 2. AWS CLI
 3. Docker (or) Docker Desktop
-4. Ensure the Atlas Triggers are in valid state.
+4. Ensure the Atlas Application service Triggers (created in the previous steps) are in valid state.

 ## Setup the AWS Backend